MicrosoftDocs/learn/learn-pr/github/manage-work-github-projects/includes/3-how-to-create-project.md

 ### Bulk add issues and pull requests

-Bulk add issues and pull requests to an existing repository to save time.
+You can bulk add issues and pull requests to an existing repository to save time.
 It allows you to start organizing your team faster.

 1. Select **+** in the bottom row of the Project.
 1. Select **Add item from repository**.